Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: The Dual Attention Method

-The CNN and RNN collectively act as an agent.
-Given the current state or “glimpse” of the environment, the agent predicts the location of the next glimpse $l_{t+1}= (x,y)$ and a classification decision.
+Given the current state or “glimpse” of the environment, the CNN and RNN collectively act as an agent to predict the location of the next glimpse $l_{t+1}= (x,y)$ and a classification decision.
 Another CNN $f_{c}$ was employed to embed contextual awareness in the model and to aid in the selection of the ROIs.
-This model with learnable parameters $\theta_{c}$ takes as input a down-scaled version of the original image tile, $i_{d}$ to provide contextual information and assist in the selection of locations for the glimpses.
+This model with learnable parameters $\theta_{c}$ takes as input a down-scaled version of the original image tile $i_{d}$, to provide contextual information and assist in the selection of locations for the glimpses.

 To ensure that the model selects spatially distinct locations an “Inhibition of Return” (IOR), which suppresses the textural information of previously visited locations by blacking out those regions, was incorporated into the process.
 The outputs of the last hidden layer of the recurrent neural network and the context module are combined using the Hadamard product formula to obtain a feature vector.
 The location network $f_{l}(\theta_{l})$ linearly transforms the resulting feature vector to predict the next location $l_{t+1}= (x_{t+1},y_{t+1})$.